 We could blame the Media for its constant obsession with celebrity weight loss.
 We could blame Disney and Mattel for the unrealistic body shapes they have given princesses and Barbie (except they look pretty healthy to me).
 We could blame the fairy tales we read where the pretty princesses’ only goal in life is to have a nice dress, a good pair of shoes and meet a prince (sadly I know plenty of women in their 40’s who still believe that one!).
 But who buys the magazines, reads the stories and turns the TV on?
 We do!

 As a society, we are very blame-orientated these days without really wanting to examine our own parenting skills too closely.
-As kids we were allowed sweets at the weekend, cake at tea only if we’d cleared our plates and then eaten bread and butter and we always ate at the table.
-A Sunday treat was sitting round the coffee table in the ‘living room’ (lounge) with sandwiches watching the Sunday drama (usually something turgid by Sir Walter Scott) and, later, The Clothes Show.
+As kids, we were allowed sweets at the weekend, cake at tea only if we’d cleared our plates and then eaten bread and butter and we always ate at the table.
+A Sunday treat was sitting around the coffee table in the ‘living room’ (lounge) with sandwiches watching the Sunday drama (usually something turgid by Sir Walter Scott) and, later, The Clothes Show.

-Later, my mother used to take my sister and I to Marments (in Cardiff), an old fashioned clothes shop on two floors which had an Edwardian style lift with mirrors, fountains and a circular coffee bar which served limeade so green it looked nuclear and was so fizzy it gave you a headache.
+Later, my mother used to take my sister and me to Marments (in Cardiff), an old-fashioned clothes shop on two floors which had an Edwardian style lift with mirrors, fountains and a circular coffee bar which served limeade so green it looked nuclear and was so fizzy it gave you a headache.
 We’d drink this while munching a Danish Pastry.

 As I said, I’m no nutritional role model!
 Like most aspects of parenting so far, I think I’m going to have to play the weight issue by ear.